tur-nr/polymer-redux/readme.md

 #### Dynamic Mapping

 `mapStateToProps` accepts two arguments, `state` and `element`.
-Using existing properties from the element as well as the `notify` config for properties, elements can react from both Polymer and Redux state changes.
+Using existing properties from the element with `notify` enabled, elements can react from both Polymer and Redux state changes.

 ```javascript
 class AcmeUser extends ReduxMixin(ParentElement) {